-Maybe you're a very smart person who knows how important it is to take care of your health.
-You eat large quantities of vegetables, get adequate amounts of sleep, exercise plenty and avoid tobacco products.
+You're a smart person who knows how important it is to take care of your health.
+You eat lots of vegetables, get plenty of sleep, exercise and avoid tobacco products.
 But when you brush your teeth, how likely are you to floss on a regular basis?
 It's not incredibly hard and it doesn't usually hurt.
 But for some reason, this hygiene habit isn't one that all of us undertake with true commitment.

 Results of recent research might motivate you to start a real relationship with floss.

 In a study coordinated by Cortexyme, a pharmaceutical firm in San Francisco, researchers found a link behind the key pathogen in chronic periodontitis (gum disease) and Alzheimer's.
 They discovered gingipains — the toxic enzymes secreted by the bacteria Porphyromonas gingivalis — in 96% of the brain samples of Alzheimer's patients they studied.

 It's not the first time researchers have studied a possible connection between bacteria and Alzheimer's disease.
 But when the pathogen has been found in the brains of patients who died with Alzheimer's disease, researchers weren't sure if the bacteria caused the disease or entered the brain because it was weakened by the condition, New Scientist reports.

 In the new study, which was published in Science Advances, researchers took a second step.
 They infected mice orally with the bacteria and found that the mice developed neural damage in the parts of the brain commonly associated with Alzheimer's.

 Finding an answer

 The researchers think they may be on the right path to uncovering a true cause for Alzheimer's.